bentomhall/nih-system/homebrewery/world/player-options.md

 ### Active Defenses
 Starting at 2nd level, you gain additional special actions.
 **Deflect.** When you are the target of an attack from a source you can see, you can use your reaction and spend 1 STA to attempt to deflect it before the attack is rolled.
-Your armor class increases by your proficiency bonus against that attack, possibly converting the hit into a miss.
+Your armor class increases by your proficiency bonus against that attack.
 If the attack misses as a result and you are wielding a weapon or a shield and the attacker is in your reach (5 ft for a shield), you can make a counter attack as part of the same reaction.
 Make the attack as normal.
 If you make this attack with a shield, it counts as a battering melee weapon with which you have proficiency, with a damage die of 1d4 bludgeoning.
 **Exert.** When you have to make an ability check or saving throw that adds your Strength, Dexterity, or Constitution modifier to the d20, you can spend 1 STA to add your proficiency bonus.
 This is an exception to the normal circumstances; you can do this even if you are already adding your proficiency bonus (such as from a skill proficiency) and thus add twice your proficiency bonus.
 This does not require an action, but you can only use this feature once per round.
 **Focus.** When you have to make an ability check or saving throw that adds your Intelligence, Wisdom, or Charisma modifier to the d20, you can spend 2 STA to add your proficiency bonus.
 This is an exception to the normal circumstances; you can do this even if you are already adding your proficiency bonus (such as from a skill proficiency) and thus add twice your proficiency bonus.
 This does not require an action, but you can only use this feature once per round.
 \page